Interaction-driven quantum phase transitions between topological and crystalline orders of electrons: Competition between FQH liquids and electronic crystals

-The physical origin of the WC is illustrated at the bottom of Fig.~\ref{fig:figure1}a.
+The physical origin of the WC is illustrated in Fig.~\ref{fig:figure1}b.
 By forming superpositions of $N=0$ and $N=1$ orbitals, electrons can form more narrowly localized wave functions, which are favorable to Wigner crystallization.
-Fig.~\ref{fig:figure1}d shows a Hartree--Fock calculation comparing the energies of two WCs to the $\nu=\frac{1}{3}$ FQH state.
+Fig.~\ref{fig:figure1}e shows a Hartree--Fock calculation comparing the energies of two WCs to the $\nu=\frac{1}{3}$ FQH state for unscreened Coulomb interactions.
 We consider two distinct WC trial states that are favored in different regimes.
 The first WC (WC1) incorporates the narrowly localized wave functions by mixing states with the same angular momentum and is favored at the Landau-level crossing, while FQH states have lower energies on either side of it.
-The second WC (WC2) is formed of superpositions of states with the smallest angular momentum and is favored over WC1 in a pure $N=1$ level, where the lowest angular momentum state of WC2 is more localized than the zeroth angular momentum state of WC1; see SM Sec.~\ref{SM:numerics} for details.
+The second WC (WC2) is formed of superpositions of states with the smallest angular momentum and is favored over WC1 in a pure $N=1$ level, where the lowest angular momentum state of WC2 is more localized than the zeroth angular momentum state of WC1; see Appendix Sec.~\ref{SM:numerics} for details.
+For small deviations of the displacement field $\delta D = D-D_0$ from the level crossing point $D_0$, the WC1 is energetically favored; for large $|\delta D|$, the Laughlin state has the lowest energy.
+The numerical results shown in Fig.~\ref{fig:figure1}e capture the transition qualitatively, but find WC1 being favorable over a wider range than is observed experimentally.
+This discrepancy arises most likely because the energy of the $\nu=\frac{1}{3}$ state is overestimated by the Laughlin wavefunction, which best captures the ground state of $N=0$ without LLM.
+For a further discussion of this point and additional numerics using screened Coulomb interactions, see SM~Sec.~\ref{app.numerics}